 THRIFTY TIP!
 Unplugging stuff can also save you money (long term) on your power bill.
 Items that have light emitting diodes and digital displays constantly draw a tiny bit of power.
 You’ll also want to unplug any chargers.

-Secure gates protect your home while you’re on vacation
+Secure gates will help protect your home while you’re on vacation!

 Air quality & mold prevention